What is Phonological Awareness?

 DO + CONDITION + CRITERION

-Example: [Client] will identify each syllable within multi-syllabic words, during structured drill tasks, with 80% accuracy
+Example: [Client] will identify each syllable within a multi-syllabic word, during a structured literacy task, with 80% accuracy.

 There you have it!
 An example using our Goal Writing Formula containing the DO + CONDITION + CRITERION (don’t forget to think about consistency!) for increasing phonological awareness skill areas.